Six Things to Help You Heal When Grief is New

 Show Your Loved Ones What You Need

 Many families discover that members have opposing needs – Listen to one another with an open heart, and support and encourage one another to get what each of you needs – even, and especially when your needs seem incompatible.

 Grief tends to disarm us; we may minimize or even forget about the strengths and coping skills that we’ve counted on in the past.
 This painful experience can offer us opportunities to take stock of who we are and what special qualities we bring to this very difficult challenge.

 Find a Support System

-— May new strengths emerge for you out of your sadness and may these strengths contribute to your leaning and your growth.
-With time, and work, this time may.
+May new strengths emerge for you out of your sadness and may these strengths contribute to your learning and your growth.

 This article is not intended to assist those currently experiencing a serious mental health crisis.
 Please dial 911, visit your nearest emergency room, or contact the National Suicide Prevention Lifeline at 1-800-273-8255 for more assistance.